splunk/mltk-algo-contrib/README.md

 and custom algorithms.

 Note that this repo is a collection of custom *algorithms* only, and not any libraries.
 Any libraries required should only be added to live environments manually and not to this repo.
-Also, Splunk is not responsible for any math or logic in the algorithms being correct.

 A comprehensive guide to using the ML-SPL API can be found [here](http://docs.splunk.com/Documentation/MLApp/latest/API/Introduction).